Pyrrhulla/Mapping_resistance_project/README.md

 A project for visualization of the historical dataset of Revolutions and Rebellions in Iberian world in 15th-19th centuries.
 This is a part of [RESISTANCE – Rebellion and Resistance in the Iberian Empires, 16th-19th centuries.
 EU Horizon 2020 Research and Innovation Programme, Marie Skłodowska-Curie Grant Agreement n.
 778076](http://www.resistance.uevora.pt)

-A text project in shiny: https://alexandra-an.shinyapps.io/MappingResistance/
+A test version in shiny: https://alexandra-an.shinyapps.io/MappingResistance/

-This project consists of four parts:
+This project consists of three parts:

 **Map**